kgaero/Team_DN9_FinalProject/Individual_Analyses/Risk_Strategy_Analyst/README.md

 Dataset: Store Performance and Customer data

 I'm the Risk & Strategy Analyst analyzing this data of the retail supermarket chain for strategic consulting.
-This document presents an in-depth operational excellence analysis using the DIVE framework.
+This document presents risk and strategy analysis summary using the DIVE framework.

 ---